 Paul: That’s right!
 The city of Games News!
 Even while we and half of the rest of the industry were away at GenCon, the games news just came coming.
 It flowed like liquid, a wave rushing across the internet, a great deal of it gushing straight out of a valve left open by Fantasy Flight.
 The peak of that tsunami was surely Runewars, their tremendous miniatures game announcement.

 And make no mistake, this is a big deal.
 Runewars (not to be confused with the board game of the same name) is Fantasy Flight striding boldly into the fantasy miniatures battleground, building on their experience with smaller scale games like X-Wing and Armada.
-There will be similar movement templates and command dials, but this time combined with the army-scale fantasy combat of, well, of Warhammer.
+There will be similar movement templates and command dials, but this time combined with the regiments and magic of, well, of Warhammer.

 Paul, Matt and Quinns discuss the bold new Game of Thrones card game and think back on classic lie-athon Battlestar Galactica, before clearing the floor for an interview with veteran designer Eric Lang (Quarriors, XCOM: The Board Game, Chaos in the Old World).
 We close with a quick trip to the SU&SD mailbag and an impromptu game show(!).